ldn-softdev/jtc/README.md

 # `jtc` - cli tool to extract, manipulate and transform source JSON

-`jtc` stand for: JSON test console, but it's a legacy name, don't get mislead. `jtc` offers a powerful way to select one or multiple elements from a source JSON and apply various actions on the selected elements at once (wrap selected elements into a new JSON, filter in/out, update elements, insert new elements, remove, copy, move, compare and swap around).
+`jtc` stand for: _JSON test console_, but it's a legacy name, don't get mislead. `jtc` offers a powerful way to select one or multiple elements from a source JSON and apply various actions on the selected elements at once (wrap selected elements into a new JSON, filter in/out, update elements, insert new elements, remove, copy, move, compare and swap around).